Chartreuse (color): In nature

-Yellow-green algae, also called Xanthophytes, are a class of algae in the Heterokontophyta division.
+Yellow-green algae, also called xanthophytes, are a class of algae in the Heterokontophyta division.
 Most live in fresh water, but some are found in marine and soil habitats.
 They vary from single-celled flagellates to simple colonial and filamentous forms.
 Unlike other heterokonts, the plastids of yellow-green algae do not contain fucoxanthin, which is why they have a lighter color.

 In popular culture

-The song, Chartreuse
+The song Chartreuse

-Introduced by rhythm and blues bandleader Louis Jordan and His Tympany Five in 1950,(You dyed your hair) Chartreuse was written by J. Leslie McFarland, Billy Moore, according to the record collector database website, Secondhand Songs, and the record collector website Discogs.
-It was the "B" of a Decca 45rpm release with "A" side "Lemonade."
-It was also recorded later the same year by Gordon MacRae with Harmony singing by The Ewing Sisters and orchestra led by Frank De Vol.
+Introduced by rhythm and blues bandleader Louis Jordan and His Tympany Five in 1950, the song (You dyed your hair) Chartreuse was written by J. Leslie McFarland and Billy Moore according to the record collector database Secondhand Songs and the record collector website Discogs.
+It was the B-side of the Decca Records 45 rpm release "Lemonade".
+It was also recorded later the same year by Gordon MacRae with harmony singing by The Ewing Sisters and orchestra led by Frank De Vol.

 In the tongue-in-cheek lyric, the singer threatens to tell the mother of his "freckle-faced pug-nosed cutie" about the change in hair color.
-"You went to far in that beauty booth, when you died your hair chartreuse," he says.
+"You went too far in that beauty booth, when you died your hair chartreuse," he says.